smithy-lang/smithy/docs/source/1.0/spec/core/lexical-structure.rst

 Unquoted strings
 ================

-Unquoted strings that appear in the IDL as part of a trait value or metadata value are treated as shape IDs.
+Unquoted strings that appear in the IDL are treated as shape IDs.
 Strings MUST be quoted if a value is not intended to be converted into a resolved shape ID.

 .. seealso::